Split Airport general information:

-As a rule of thumb the bus leaves the airport 30 minutes after the arrival of a scheduled flight, and from the main bus station the bus departs 2 hours before departure of scheduled flights.
-However, just to make sure, double-check the departures from the bus station in Split and from the airport.
+As a rule of thumb, the bus leaves the airport 30 minutes after the arrival of a scheduled flight, and from the main bus station, the bus departs 2 hours before the departure of scheduled flights.
+You can check the departures and book your tickets below:

-Additional info in relation to the airport bus:
+Additional information about the airport bus:

 - The airport bus can be found on the left when you exit the airport terminal.

-- Between the airport and the main bus station the bus has no scheduled stops, so if you need to get off somewhere on the way, you will have to ask the driver whether it is possible or not.
+- Between the airport and the main bus station, the bus has no scheduled stops.
+So if you need to get off somewhere on the way, you will have to ask the driver whether it is possible or not.

 - The bus trip takes about 30 minutes.

-- Due to plane delays and summer crowds, be prepared for a waiting time of up to few hours (especially during the summer).
+- Due to plane delays and summer crowds, be prepared for a waiting time of up to a few hours (especially during the summer).

 - The bus departs every 20 minutes on weekdays and Saturdays and every 30 minutes on Sundays.
-A one-way ticket to Split costs about 20 Kuna and a one way ticket to Trogir 13 Kuna.
+A one-way ticket to Split costs about 20 Kunas (~ 3 EUR) and a one-way ticket to Trogir is about 13 Kunas (~ 2 EUR).

 - Bus line number 38 operates on the routes Split – Kastel Stari – Resnik and Resnik– Kastel Stari – Split